-Students who accept an offer into the Associate Degree in Policing Practice (ADPP) at Charles Sturt University will be invited to apply for a tax-exempt Policing Scholarship once they have received an offer to the Associate Degree in Policing Practice.
+Students who accept an offer into the Associate Degree in Policing Practice (ADPP) at Charles Sturt University will be invited to apply for a tax-exempt Policing Scholarship once they commence their studies, invites will be sent out to all full time study mode students during week 1 of the course.
+For part time study mode students they will be invited to apply at a later date closer to commencing session 2 on campus.

 Scholarships are awarded on the basis of financial need.
 Should a scholarship be awarded and at a later stage it is found that the student no longer satisfies professional or financial criteria, the scholarship may be withdrawn.